pleprince/osl-attributes/README.md

 ### Geometry

 > [!NOTE]
 > We should also standardize the space in which geometric quantities are returned.
+It should **ALWAYS** be `"common"`.

 #### Geometric Quantities